ai-fast-track/timeseries/README.md

 ### Method 1 : Editable Version
 #### 1A - Installing fastai2
-> Important : Only if you have not already installed `fastai2`,install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.
+> Important :Only if you have not already installed `fastai2`,install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.

 #### 1B - Installing `timeseries` on a local machine
-> Note : Installing an editable version of a package means that you will install a package from its corresponding github repository on your local machine.
+> Note :Installing an editable version of a package means that you will install a package from its corresponding github repository on your local machine.
 By doing so, you can pull the latest version whenever a new version is pushed.
 To install `timeseries` editable package, follow the instructions here below:

 ```